Thorium-based nuclear power: Germany, 1980s

 The German THTR-300 was a prototype commercial power station using thorium as fertile and highly enriched U-235 as fissile fuel.
 Though named thorium high temperature reactor, mostly U-235 was fissioned.
 The THTR-300 was a helium-cooled high-temperature reactor with a pebble-bed reactor core consisting of approximately 670,000 spherical fuel compacts each 6 centimetres (2.4 in) in diameter with particles of uranium-235 and thorium-232 fuel embedded in a graphite matrix.
 It fed power to Germany's grid for 432 days in the late 1980s, before it was shut down for cost, mechanical and other reasons.

 India

 India has the largest supplies of thorium in the world, with comparatively poor quantities of uranium.
-India has projected meeting as much as 30% of its electrical demands through thorium by 2050.
+Its government has projected meeting as much as 30% of its electrical demands through thorium by 2050.

-In February 2014, the Bhabha Atomic Research Centre (BARC), in Mumbai, India, presented their latest design for a "next-generation nuclear reactor" that burns thorium as its fuel ore, calling it the Advanced Heavy Water Reactor (AHWR).
-They estimated the reactor could function without an operator for 120 days.
-Validation of its core reactor physics was underway by late 2017.

-According to Ratan Kumar Sinha, chairman of the Atomic Energy Commission of India, "This will reduce our dependence on fossil fuels, mostly imported, and will be a major contribution to global efforts to combat climate change."
-Because of its inherent safety, they expect that similar designs could be set up "within" populated cities, like Mumbai or Delhi.

 India is amongst a handful of countries in the world with a detailed, funded, government-approved plan to focus on thorium-based nuclear power.
 The country currently gets under 2% of its electricity from nuclear power, with the rest coming from coal (60%), hydroelectricity (16%), other renewable sources (12%) and natural gas (9%).
-It expects to produce around 25% of its electricity from nuclear power.
+In 2012, the government expected to eventually produce around 25% of its electricity from nuclear power.
 In 2009 the chairman of the Indian Atomic Energy Commission said that India has a "long-term objective goal of becoming energy-independent based on its vast thorium resources to meet India's economic ambitions."